neurospin-projects/2025-fjiagho_epilepsy/README.rst

 Train the beta-VAE
 ---------------------------

-To train the beta-VAE, change the configs file, the run
+To train the beta-VAE, change the configs file, then run

 .. code-block:: shell
     cd betaVAE